joeromero/docs/content/cartodb_js/cartodb_js.md

 #### Leaflet integration

-If you want to use Leaflet it gets even easier, CartoDB.js handles loading all the necessary libraries for you! just include CartoDB.js and CartoDB.css in the HEAD of your website and you are ready to go!
+Using Leaflet with CartoDB is easy as CartoDB.js handles loading all the necessary libraries for you!
+Just include links to CartoDB.js and CartoDB.css in the HEAD of your website and you are ready to go!
 The CartoDB.css document isn’t mandatory, however if you are making a map and are not familiar with writing your own CSS for the various needed elements, it can greatly help to jumpstart the process.
 Adding it is as simple as adding the main JavaScript library:

 <!-- LEAFLET INTEGRATION -->